If you’re thinking trends in business communication are just industry buzz, think again.

 - Do so much more.

-Many of the new trends in business communication have been moving towards a mobile-first approach.
+Many of the emerging trends in business communication have been moving towards a mobile-first approach.

 Practically every communication tool has a mobile app or a highly-responsive website.